 Strategic Plan 2018–2023

-Northwestern College will be the leading Christian liberal arts college focused on student success and Christ-centered work for the common good. (cf. 1 Corinthians 12:7, Jeremiah 29:7)
+Northwestern College will be the leading Christian college focused on student success and Christ-centered work for the common good. (cf. 1 Corinthians 12:7, Jeremiah 29:7)

 Advance the quality and reputation of the academic program.

 - Launch a faculty-led innovation lab focused on developing, enhancing, and supporting learner-focused teaching.

 - Launch new graduate and undergraduate programs with strategic potential for increasing enrollment and academic reputation.